 Developing the PLC programs can be done on your own computers if you download the CCW software and install it.
-The latest release, Version 6.01 runs under the Windows 7 operating system.
-Version 4 only operates under Windows XP.
+The latest release, Version 12 runs under the Windows 10 operating system.
+This version also includes a PLC simulator that can be used to test programs.
 Limited versions of the communications software RSLinx and the Ladder programming software RSLogix is also available for download